πΊοΈ Understanding Levels

 Congratulations!
 You've created, configured, saved, and navigated between multiple levels.
 These are fundamental skills you'll use in every Unreal project.

-✅ Solution Checkpoint: What should you have now?
+β Solution Checkpoint: What should you have now?

 You should have two .umap files in your Content/Maps/ folder:

-MyFirstLevel.umap- Contains default outdoor lightingMyEmptyLevel.umap- Completely empty
+MyFirstLevel.umap- A Basic level with floor and outdoor lightingMyEmptyLevel.umap- Completely empty

 Summary

-In this lesson, you've learned the foundational concepts of how Unreal Engine organizes 3D worlds using levels.
+In this lesson, you've learned the foundational concepts of how Unreal Engine 5.8 organizes 3D worlds using levels.
 Let's recap the key points:

 Key Takeaways